YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVINCRFAIL
 -------------------

 GVINCRFAIL, Global variable $INCR failed.
-Failure code: xxxx
+Failure code: xxxx.

 Run Time Error: This indicates that a $INCREMENT command encountered a database problem when it attempted to update a global variable. xxxx contains the failure codes for the four attempts.
 It is very likely that the database may have structural damage or that the process-private data structures are corrupted.